 CLICK HERE FOR 👉 DOWNLOAD ALL ACTIVITY JSA

-To make JSA process effective, the defined job shall be broken down into sequential steps.
-Actions / activities for each steps shall be logical & linked with previous & forward action steps.
+To make the JSA process effective, the defined job shall be broken down into sequential steps.
+Actions/activities for each step shall be logical & linked with previous & forward action steps.
 All possible hazards associated with each job step shall be deliberated among team members and recorded carefully.
-JSA recommendations / control measures for each hazard / job step should be validated by team members & recorded in the JSA sheet.
+JSA recommendations/control measures for each hazard/job step should be validated by team members & recorded in the JSA sheet.

 Review of JSA shall be done by HOD of respective Department and HOD of Concerned Department.
 After review, respective HOD to put his signature with name & date.

 The Job shall be carried out with safety precautions as per JSA recommendations.
-HODs/ Fire & Safety & higher management personnel may also check compliance of JSA recommendations while doing visit & checking of hot jobs during schedule visit to the unit / area.
+HODs/ Fire & Safety & higher management personnel may also check compliance of JSA recommendations while doing visits & checking of hot jobs during scheduled visits to the unit/area.